 Computacenter is bullish that the economic recovery is sustainable after reporting rises in product and services sales across the group for 2010.
 The London-based firm today issued a trading update revealing services revenue on a constant currency grew 6% year-on-year as product sales boomed 15%.

-The head of Microsoft's $15bn (£9.6m) Servers and Tools business, Bob Muglia, will leave the company this year after 23 years service.
-Muglia's departure from the unit, which sits at the epicentre of Microsoft's cloud strategy and is behind its Azure platform, came by mutual agreement with CEO
+The head of Microsoft's $15bn (£9.6m) Servers and Tools business, Bob Muglia, will leave the company this year after 23 years' service.

 Chinese media company Xiking Culture Media is to bring its investment in UK to £10m with a £3m contract for a state-of-the-art datacentre

 The Consumer Electronics Show was awash with tablets this year.
-According to some reports there were as many as 80 on show at the event, in all shapes and sizes from vendors like Lenovo, Motorola, Dell, RIM, Asus and a host of lesser known companies, all jostling for slice of a market which exploded
+According to some reports there were as many as 80 on show at the event.

-Newmarket-based security and networking distie Computerlinks has added network monitoring kit from incoming US vendor Gigamon to its line-up in a move it says will complement its range of networking, security and virtualisation products.
-"This is a very fast growing sector driven by customers'
+New market-based security and networking distil Computerlinks has added network monitoring kit from incoming US vendor Gigamon to its line-up in a move it says will complement its range of networking, security and virtualisation products.

 Residents of Broughton have become among the first UK consumers to get access to 1Gbps broadband speeds